 The Students of Goondiwindi come from a diverse range of families from the town of Goondiwindi and the extended area of Goondiwindi Regional Council as well as local NSW areas.
 These students typically are from families involved in local agricultural or support industries.
-We have a 85% non-indigenous and about a 15% indigenous student body, and our school also contains a small amount of students from other ethnic backgrounds.
+We have an 85% non-indigenous and about a 15% indigenous student body, and our school also contains a small amount of students from other ethnic backgrounds.

-Our school had a 2010 Index of Community Socioeconomic Advantage (ICSEA) rating of 936 and a percentile of 19.
-Goondiwindi State High School has experienced a small amount of growth over the past few years and appears to be reaching a school population of 540 students.
+Our school had a 2017 Index of Community Socioeconomic Advantage (ICSEA) rating of 906 and a percentile of 10.
+Goondiwindi State High School currently has approximately 500 students enrolled across year 7 to 12.